English for Health Professionals (OET Preparation)

 Is the course run and taught by a teacher who is experienced in OET teaching?

-Are the practice materials used in the class a high quality?
+Are the practice materials used in the class of high quality?

-Constantly doing practice tests is not the best way to pass OET.
+Online classrooms usually offer pre-set materials for all their users (one size fits all!), which are not generally differentiated based on the particular needs of the students.
+Also, constantly doing practice tests is not the best way to pass OET.
 Feedback on your answers and resolving problems with language skills or test strategy is also necessary to actually improve your scores.
 Without feedback or troubleshooting, you are only reinforcing the problems you have rather than fixing them.
-Sometimes it’s difficult for online courses and private tutors to provide the sufficient feedback students need.
+Sometimes it’s difficult for online courses to provide the sufficient feedback students need.

-A: We are able to provide both one-on-one and group feedback for students in our classes.
-We also teach methods where students can troubleshoot their own work and each other’s work.
+We are able to provide both one-on-one and group feedback for students in our classes.
+We also teach methods where you can troubleshoot your own work and each other’s work.

 Is the course structured in a way that maximises learning?